 The Company has carried out an annual impairment review of the carrying values of investments and loans receivable from subsidiaries.
-The Company considers the best indication of value of investments and loans to subsidiaries to be the valuation reports produced by Jones Lang LaSalle and FHB, the independent valuers.
+The Company considers the best indication of value of investments and loans to subsidiaries to be the valuation reports produced by the independent qualified experts.